shindozk/shindozk/README.md

 I'm a passionate **full-stack developer** focused on building clean, scalable and community-driven applications.

-Currently, I'm the creator of **Kandaraku** — an open-source collaborative database and npm API for anime, manga, films, and otaku culture.
+Currently, I'm the creator of **Kandaraku** — an collaborative database and npm API for anime, manga, films, and otaku culture.

 ---